The OAuth resource owner password credentials flow explained.

 The Access Token

 The access token is returned by the token endpoint.
 It is the token that clients can use to call the API and gain access.
-It is often a Bearer token, and as such must not be sent to untrusted parties.
+It is often a bearer token, and as such, the client must not send it to untrusted parties.
 The access token usually has a lifetime of 5-30 minutes.

 The Refresh Token